Have some questions?

 Japan’s ski season typically runs from mid-December to late March.
 In higher-altitude and northern resorts (like Hokkaido), skiing can start in late November and sometimes continue into April, dependant on the snowfall.

-Reosrts usually start contracts between mid-November and mid-December, and often end around mid-March (sometimes into April).
+Resorts usually start contracts between mid-November and mid-December, and often end around mid-March (sometimes into April).

 Peak snow conditions are usually January and February - prime powder season.